sanduan168/lifelong-SLAM-dataset/README.md

-#LiDAR-lifelong-SLAM-dataset
+# LiDAR-lifelong-SLAM-dataset
 This is the open LiDAR dataset for lifelong SLAM, please refer to the following paper: `A General Framework for Lifelong Localization and Mapping in Changing Environment.`

-#Requirements
+# Requirements
 To dataset is recorded by ROS recoder, and tested by the following ROS version:
 - indigo
 - kinetic
 - melodic

-#Data Name Format
+# Data Name Format
 year-month-date-hour-minute-second_index.bag_filtered.bag
 Exp: 2020-10-31-6-7-27_176.bag_filtered.bag is recorded on 2020/10/31, 6:7:27.
 The index of the bag is 176.

+# How to Get Dataset
+Download files from Baidu Pan: https://pan.baidu.com/s/1JTTo76MEJGODd_T-HitPBw (code: ef3h)

-#Topic of Dataset
+# Topic of Dataset
 These bags include such topics:
 - poses under `world` frame: /localization/current_pose or /v5_current_pose
 - odometry fused by IMU and wheel encoder under `base_odom ` frame: /odom